Python Developing

 After the installation you have to update the shell start script so that Pyenv and the required environment variables are loaded.
 On macOS, zsh

-is used as a shell, which is why the file .zshrc
+is used as a shell, which is why the file .zprofile

 ) must be extended as follows: